andymanic/arduino-esp32/libraries/Zigbee/examples/Zigbee_Basic_On_Off/README.md

-# Arduino-ESP32 Zigbee Occupancy Sensor Example
+# Arduino-ESP32 Zigbee Basic On Off Example

-This example shows how to configure the Zigbee end device and use it as a Home Automation (HA) occupancy sensor (PIR).
+This example shows how to configure the Zigbee end device and use it as a Home Automation (HA) basic on off switch.

 # Supported Targets